Class of Commercial Licenses & Endorsements

 “N” Endorsement: authorizes the operation of a “Tank Vehicle,” as defined by W.S.
 31-7-102(a)(xlv) below:

-"Tank vehicle" (Effective starting January 1, 2014) means any commercial motor vehicle that is designed to transport any liquid or gaseous materials within a tank or tanks having an individual rated capacity of more than one hundred nineteen (119) gallons and an aggregate rated capacity of one thousand (1,000) gallons or more which are either permanently or temporarily attached to the vehicle or the chassis.
+"Tank vehicle" means any commercial motor vehicle that is designed to transport any liquid or gaseous materials within a tank or tanks having an individual rated capacity of more than one hundred nineteen (119) gallons and an aggregate rated capacity of one thousand (1,000) gallons or more which are either permanently or temporarily attached to the vehicle or the chassis.
 A commercial motor vehicle transporting an empty storage container tank, not designed for transportation, with a rated capacity of one thousand (1,000) gallons or more that is temporarily attached to a flatbed trailer is not considered a tank vehicle.

 “X” Endorsement: represents a combination of "H" and "N" endorsements.